nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![ExportSequenceDiagram](images/ExportSequenceDiagram.png)

-The following activity diagram summarises what happens when a user executes an Export command:
+The following activity diagram summarises what happens when a user executes an export command:

 ![ImportActivityDiagram](images/ExportActivityDiagram.png)

 #### Design considerations

 **Aspect: Overwrite checking**
-* We currently allow the user to overwrite CSV files stored as long as the IO operations is successful.
+* We currently allow the user to overwrite CSV files stored as long as the IO operations are successful.
   * This is an issue as a user can accidentally override important CSV files.

 **Future work**